murexrobotics/docs/src/elec/onboarding/welcome.md

 - Ohm: unit of electric resistance
 - Ohm's Law: *V = IR* or *U = IR* for US and EU respectively.
 This law relates resistance, current and voltage.
   - [Khan Academy Ohm's Law Explanation](https://www.khanacademy.org/science/physics/circuits-topic/circuits-resistance/v/circuits-part-1)
-- Voltage Drop: the decrease in voltage between two points (e.g all or part of a circuit) due to impedance
+- Voltage Drop: the decrease in voltage between two points (e.g all or part of a circuit) due to resistance
 - Short: unexpected and potentially dangerous connection between two locations in a circuit
 - Route/Jump/Bridge: purposeful connection between two locations in a circuit
 - PCB: A printed circuit board connects electrical components together usually on a piece of fiberglass (FR4).
 MUREX uses KiCAD to make all its PCBs.
 All the basics and terminology for PCBs can be learned through Shawn Hymel's Digikey KiCAD tutorial series